YoYoGames/Guides/Exploring_Bugs_Feature_Requests.md

 You can find all bugs and feature requests in the https://github.com/YoYoGames/GameMaker-Bugs/issues list.

 Bug reports that you send from [The Help Menu](https://manual.gamemaker.io/monthly/en/IDE_Navigation/Menus/The_Help_Menu.htm)'s `Report a GameMaker Bug` option are also created in this list.
+Note that private tickets are not included in this list.

 ### Looking for an Existing Bug